Skip to main content

 MEDIUM AVAILABILITY

-Awareness of gluten-free diets has increased significantly, and many restaurants and cafes offer gluten-free options.
-Traditional Irish bread and baked goods typically contain gluten.
+Awareness of gluten-free eating has grown a lot, and many restaurants and cafes now mark gluten-free options.
+Bear in mind that traditional Irish bread and baked goods almost always contain gluten.

 halal